Learning Unified Control of Intrinsic Nonlinear Spin Dynamics in Atomic Qudits for Magnetometry: Learned control strategy, stabilization mechanism, and metrological gain

-This picture is supported by the fidelity analysis in Fig.~\ref{fig:fy_fz}.
-Under \(\hat{f}_z^2\) evolution, states with smaller \(\xi_y^2\)---and hence stronger anti-squeezing along \(\hat{f}_z\)---show faster fidelity decay, indicating greater susceptibility to QZE-induced distortion.
-By contrast, evolution under \(\hat{f}_y^2\) preserves both the PIRL- and TACT-generated squeezed states much more effectively, consistent with the view that the learned protocol stabilizes the measurement-relevant squeezed quadrature.
+This interpretation is supported by the fidelity analysis in Fig.~\ref{fig:fy_fz}.
+Under \(\hat f_z^2\) evolution, states with smaller \(\xi_y^2\) show faster fidelity decay, indicating greater susceptibility to QZE-induced distortion.
+By contrast, evolution under \(\hat f_y^2\) preserves both the RL- and TACT-generated squeezed states much more effectively, consistent with the stabilization of the measurement-relevant squeezed quadrature.